The larger your company gets, the more important the messaging and brand voice becomes.

-Brand voice is just one part of your brand’s personality, but it’s an important one.
+It is just one part of your brand’s personality, but it’s an important one.
 Customers will also experience your brand through your logo and your digital presence online, but it’s your voice that comes through across all of these elements.

 What a Brand Voice is NOT

-A brand voice has nothing to do with grammar or spelling.
+It has nothing to do with grammar or spelling.
 Nor is it defined by your preference for AP style over Chicago.

 Check out this ad for Forever 21.